 The Graveyard of Weimar is meant to be a must do – It really isn’t though!The Haus am Horn was built for the Weimar Bauhaus’s exhibition of July through September 1923 and is one of the original works of Bauhaus.
 The the goal of the house’s construction was “the greatest comfort with the greatest economy by the application of the best craftsmanship and the best distribution of space in form, size, and articulation.”

 Dresden is back and open for business!
 One of the biggest, oldest and most beautiful Christmas markets in the whole of Germany is also in Dresden…Sunset with birds flocking outside the Opera House.
 Wish I had time to check out the inside!

 Imperial Grandeur – Even better on a nice sunny day!
 Though it is very small inside (well the part you can tour anyway)

-Gorgeous, historical old town – But really I found little to do here but walk around and was done in a few hours.
+The gorgeous, historical old town of Bamberg – But really I found little to do here but walk around and was done in a few hours.
 It is a student town so maybe there is more at other times of year?

-Of course the big thing missing here is Munich which I am absolutely guttered I was not able to include in this trip.
+Of course the big thing missing here is Neuschwanstein Castle which I am absolutely guttered I was not able to include in this trip.
 No list of German Must See’s would be complete without it!
-Ill be heading there later this year but for now I recommend check out the Divergent Travelers guide for Things to do in Munich.
-I know I’ll be using it in my planning!
-[Photo Source: Divergent Travelers]
+Luckily however a year later I headed back to Germany for Oktoberfest like a local and was able to sneak in a day trip to Neuschwanstein Castle from Munich…Its was so worth it!